Blogger: Allison King, Ph.D., BCBA

 The New 21st Century Supervision Course Series

 We are pleased to offer an updated and improved 8-hour supervision course for behavior analysts based on the BACB’s newest Supervisor Training Curriculum Outline 2.0.
-The new outline goes into effect November 2019.
+The new outline goes into effect in November 2019.
 With a team of seven dynamite behavior analysts, the 21st Century Supervision Course Series presents a comprehensive account of tried-and-true tools for effectively supervising RBTs, BCaBAs, and BCBAs.

 As the Field Evolves

 The behavior analyst’s role is constantly changing, and so too are the requirements of the Behavior Analyst Certification Board (BACB).
-Occasionally, the BACB changes rules and requirements which impact behavior behavior analysts’ knowledge and skills requirements.
+Occasionally, the BACB changes rules and requirements which impact behavior analysts’ knowledge and skills requirements.
 Two years ago, ABA Technologies, Inc. and Florida Tech produced an 8-hour supervision course titled, “The 21st Century BCBA Supervision Course Series,” based on the BACB’s original Supervisor Training Curriculum Outline.
 Dr. Jose Martinez-Diaz predicted that the course would be updated again in two years.
-He was right; so here we are!
+He was right, so here we are!

 In our course, real-world stories and examples guide participants through the key principles and applications of OBM, clinical services, and instructional design.
 Active learning techniques—pause-reflect-and-write type activities, multiple-choice questions, and handouts—are used throughout to promote engagement and mastery of content.
 Participants will leave feeling more confident to take on their supervisory role.